stuartshay/nyc-landmarks-vector-db/CONTRIBUTING.md

 - Document all public modules, functions, classes, and methods
 - Use Google-style docstrings
 - Keep documentation up-to-date when changing code
+- Store project-wide documentation, research, and improvement notes in the `memory-bank/` directory
+- Use descriptive filenames with hyphens (e.g., `test-improvements.md`, `api-design.md`)

 ### Testing